ExplodingONC/IT8951_E-ink_display/README.md

 # IT8951_E-ink_display
-simple test of an E-ink display driven by IT8951, with Anlogic FPGA (EG4S20BG256)
+Simple test of an E-ink display driven by IT8951, with Anlogic FPGA (EG4S20BG256) Update image through UART and .bmp files